-Subsequently we both matched another descendant of Maria’s parents (Cousin B) which provides a triangulated match on the X chromosome suggesting the Wohling line is confirmed.
+Subsequently we both matched another descendant of Maria’s parents (Cousin B) which provided a triangulated match on the X chromosome suggesting the relationship to the Wohling line was confirmed.
 All three cousins match each other on identical segments.

 As far as chromosomes 1-22 go, Cousin A and I share on multiple segments many of which are not yet triangulated, but this is largely due to the fact that the 40+ matches we have at AncestryDNA have not uploaded their results to www.gedmatch.com, so they cannot be compared at the chromosome level.
 The sheer number of matches that all fit this hypothesis are strong evidence (I believe) that I am on the right track.

 Of the matches at AncestryDNA only six have uploaded their results to GEDmatch.
 Triangulated matches have confirmed relationships to distant ancestors on both the Noll and Wohling sides, but more are needed.